 Apart from the breathtaking scenery and vibrant atmosphere, there’s more to St Moritz such as its diverse culture and cosmopolitan outlook.
-The various sporting and entertainment activities are one of the many things we need to explore and experience at St. Moritz.
+The various sporting and entertainment activities are some of the many things we need to explore and experience at St. Moritz.
 We’ve put together a list of 15 activities that are not to be missed during your time in St. Moritz.
 Whether you’ve visited St Moritz a couple of times or just planning to, make sure that you get the full experience of the destination.

 High tea in the lobby at Badrutt’s Palace Hotel

 Experience the grandeur of this historic hotel from the comfort of a cosy armchair.
 Badrutt’s Palace Hotel is the most famous hotel in the Alps and an icon of St. Moritz’s luxurious five-star accommodation.

 Kino Scala is a real gem.
 Although equipped with all the latest technology, it still retains its unique vintage cinema flair.
 Go on, head to the big screen during your stay in St. Moritz..

 This sport is exclusively available to men looking for an escape into an adventure of their own.
 To be part of this experience, make sure you register in advance at the Cresta Run office.
 Beginners are also required to complete a training course.

 The monumental Alpine triptych “Life, Nature and Death” in the dome of the Segantini Museum is definitely worth a visit.
 Giovanni Segantini (1858–1899) is considered an important artist in the realm of realistic symbolism.